-As part of federal transportation reauthorization bill, SAFETEA-LU, every EIS project requires a "coordination plan."
-See FHWA's SAFETEA-LU guidance, questions #47-57 at Hwww.fhwa.dot.gov/hep/section6002/H
+&lt;sup>12 As part of federal transportation reauthorization bill, SAFETEA-LU, every EIS project requires a "coordination plan."

-&lt;sup>14 See FHWA's SAFETEA-LU guidance, questions #47-57 at Hwww.fhwa.dot.gov/hep/section6002/F This may also be a signal that the approach for the project may warrant a higher level of analysis.
+&lt;sup>13 See FHWA's SAFETEA-LU guidance, questions #47-57 at Hwww.fhwa.dot.gov/hep/section6002/H

 An EIS project's overall Coordination Plan is the appropriate time to initially discuss public involvement efforts for the indirect effects analysis.
 Depending on an EA, there may also be a similar plan for public involvement.
 There may be a need to increase the level of public participation specifically for indirect effects issues.
 For example, a citizen advisory committee and technical advisory committee are generally included throughout the environmental review process, but a separate focus group or expert panel may be needed in addition as part of the indirect effects analysis to ensure the various views are taken into consideration.